realqijun/TechJam-Compliance-AI-Detection-System/README.md

 # GeoRegulator
-**An AI-powered Compliance Checker for Software Features** <br>
+### An AI-powered Compliance Checker for Software Features
-This project is a submission for TikTok's TechJam 2025 Hackathon.
+<p>This project is a submission for TikTok's TechJam 2025 Hackathon.</p>

 ## Problem Statement ❔
 The goal of this project is to build a prototype system that uses LLM capabilities to flag features that require geo-specific compliance logic.
 Our solution transforms regulatory detection from a blind spot into a traceable, auditable output, empowering teams to proactively implement legal safeguards and confidently respond to regulatory inquiries.